Watching brief by R Lambert of SCAU revealed no finds or features of archaeological significance.

-Evaluation by D Bray and A Taylor of TVAS revealed no finds or features of archaeological interest.
+Evaluation by S Wallis of TVAS revealed no finds or features of archaeological significance.

 Watching brief by J McNicoll-Norbury of TVAS, a continuation of monitoring work that commenced in 2010.
 No archaeological features were identified, although a small quantity of medieval pottery was retrieved from the area of the walled garden.

 Watching brief by G Priestley-Bell of ASE revealed no finds or features of archaeological interest in an exercise that largely did not impact on the archaeological horizons identified during previous works.

 Watching brief by W Weller of SCAU, a continuation of works begun in 2010.
 No finds or features of archaeological significance were revealed.

 Evaluation by R Lambert of SCAU revealed a post- medieval boundary ditch that was also visible on historic maps of the area, and a small quantity of worked flint of mixed Mesolithic-Bronze Age dates.